lowRISC/opentitan/sw/device/lib/runtime/README.md

----
-title: "libruntime: The OpenTitan Runtime Library"
+# libruntime: The OpenTitan Runtime Library
----

 This directory contains machine-aware base libraries for OpenTitan, being more aware and able to control the execution environment than the "pure algorithm"